U.S. agency prepares to hand over internet oversight to FTC

 Chris Lewis, vice president of advocacy group Public Knowledge, said the FCC is “joining forces with the FTC to say it will only act when a broadband provider is deceiving the public.
 This gives free reign to broadband providers to block or throttle your broadband service as long as they inform you.”

 Democrats and net neutrality advocates plan a series of protests ahead of Thursday’s vote.
 Pai’s proposal has already won the backing of the three Republicans on the five-member commission.
-The reversal represents a victory for big internet providers such as AT&T Inc, Comcast Corp and Verizon Communications Inc that opposed the 2015 rules.
+The reversal represents a victory for big internet providers such as AT&T Inc (T.N), Comcast Corp (CMCSA.O) and Verizon Communications Inc (VZ.N) that opposed the 2015 rules.

-Pai’s proposal is opposed by large internet companies including Alphabet Inc and Facebook Inc.
+Pai’s proposal is opposed by large internet companies including Alphabet Inc (GOOGL.O) and Facebook Inc (FB.O).

 The new rules are expected to take effect in January and draw court challenges.